HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Experiments

-\textbf{Evaluation Metrics} Following previous works\cite{HRNET,kumar2018disentangling,LABWFLW}, We use the standard metrics NME, AUC and FR, which are the most authoritative for face alignment.
+Following previous works\cite{HRNET,kumar2018disentangling,LABWFLW}, we use the standard metrics \emph{Normalized Mean Error}(NME), \emph{Area Under the Curve}(AUC) and \emph{Failure Rate}(FR), which are the most authoritative for face alignment.
 In each table, we report results using the same metric adopted in respective baselines.

 \emph{Normalized Mean Error (NME)} is defined as: